dimilidi/web-store/README.md

 **For Not Logged In Users:**

-- View products without the need to log in
+- Browse products without the need to log in
 - Filter and search products
+- View Product Details
 - Opportunity to Sign Up
+- Use the application in desktop and mobile version
+- Switch into Dark Mode

 **For Logged In Users:**